 While Hachi was writing the article, she also listened to her inner voice like this:

-Well, I am writing the article as if I have confidence all the time and it has been natural for me to support people to find their own natural feeling.
+Well, I am writing an article, as if I have confidence all the time and it has been natural for me to support people to find their own natural feelings.

 But I did not have confidence at all for a long time.

 I wondered a lot how it was like to have confidence.

 I cannot skip the story to go further.